-Even the largest, most well-established companies are struggling with sales and operations challenges brought on by the pandemic as they battle shipping delays, supply chain disruptions, and wavering consumer demand.
+Even the largest, most well-established companies have struggled with sales and operations challenges brought on by the pandemic as they battle shipping delays, supply chain disruptions, and wavering consumer demand.

 For a small Denver business like Bibamba Artisan Chocolate, keeping the business running has been even more difficult.
-And yet the company—which celebrates its one-year anniversary this August—has not only endured, but reinvented itself in a true testament of perseverance and grit.
+And yet the company—which celebrated its one-year anniversary in August 2021—has not only endured, but reinvented itself in a true testament of perseverance and grit.

-To mark the one-year anniversary, here’s a look back at key milestones from Bibamba’s journey and a glimpse of what’s ahead.
+It's all been possible through the support of friends, family, hard-working employees, retailers, loyal fans, and new customers.
+Here’s a look back at key milestones from Bibamba’s journey and a glimpse of what’s ahead.

 Denver couple Patrick and Mara Tcheunou first launched Bibamba’s parent company, Smart Globe International, in 2015.
 The original plan was to build sustainable cacao farms in Patrick’s native country of Cameroon and sell the high quality beans to chocolate-makers in the United States.
 The couple purchased 56 acres of farmland and began the long, arduous process of developing the farm operations and growing cacao.
 Five years after the seeds were planted, the farm had its first harvest.